-Current FAB members include: Natalia Esling, Anna Kimmel, Diana Damian Martin, Alexandra Portmann, Asher Warren, and Azadeh Sharifi.
+Current FAB members include: Tania Cañas, Nien Yuan Cheng, Natalia Esling, Anna Kimmel, Diana Damian Martin, and Alexandra Portmann.

-Anna Jayne Kimmel is a doctoral candidate in Performance Studies at Stanford University, pursing a minor in Anthropology and graduate certificate in African Studies, with an emphasis in dance, memory, and public performance as politics.
+Anna Jayne Kimmel is a PhD candidate in Performance Studies at Stanford University pursing a minor in Anthropology and graduate certificate in African Studies, with an emphasis in dance, memory, and public performance as politics.
 Her current research intersects critical dance studies and crowd theory, to analyze the resulting representations of race, national identity, and … Continue reading Anna Jayne Kimmel

 Natalia Esling is a SSHRC postdoctoral research fellow at the University of British Columbia in the Department of Theatre & Film.
 She received her PhD in Drama, Theatre & Performance Studies from the University of Toronto.
 Her current dramaturgical research considers the affective potential of immersive theatre practices both within and beyond an artistic context.
 She is co-organizer of … Continue reading Natalia Esling